 In addition to all these investment companies, there are three federal entities headquartered in Abu Dhabi: the Central Bank of the UAE (CBUAE), which manages the reserves and issues the dirham currency; the Emirates Investment Authority (EIA), which serves as the custodian of certain strategic assets; and the General Pension and Social Security Authority (GPSSA), which manages the pensions of all Emiratis outside of Abu Dhabi.
 CBUAE and EIA are also chaired by Sheikh Mansour.

-Today, the list of directors overseeing Abu Dhabi’s oil and investments is made of only 54 individuals (49 men, 5 women), including 10 members of the Al Nahyan family, 20 Emiratis with Bani Yas heritage, 23 Emiratis from other tribes, and Finnish national Kaj-Erik Relander, who was CIO of EIA and is now a board member of ADQ.
+Today, the list of directors overseeing Abu Dhabi’s oil and investments is made of only 54 individuals (49 men, 5 women), including 10 members of the Al Nahyan family, 43 Emiratis from other families, and Finnish national Kaj-Erik Relander, who was CIO of EIA and is now a board member of ADQ.

 The Government of Abu Dhabi is today led by two major bodies.
 The first one is the Supreme Council for Financial and Economic Affairs (SCFEA), which replaced the Supreme Petroleum Council (SPC) in 2020 to oversee the emirate’s financial, economic, and petroleum affairs, including ADNOC, ADDOF, ADIA, Mubadala and ADQ.
 The group is formed by six Al Nahyan family members, along with four key advisors: Khaldoon Al Mubarak, Ahmed Al Mazrouei, Jassem Al Zaabi, and Sultan Al Jaber.